 One may also apply directly for a Residence Permit for Investors: this (temporary) permit is for foreigners who invest at least ARS$ 1,500,000 (~$187,000) in a venture that will benefit the local economy.
 Applicants must provide an overview of the proposed investment project, trade or service activity to be developed in the country, as well as prove the origin and legality of the funds (which must enter the country through banks or financial institutions authorized by the Argentina Republic Central Bank).
 The National Ministry of Industry then evaluates the project.
 Upon approval, the National Direction of Migration will grant temporary residence, setting a deadline for the realization of the investment.
 Investors are granted a temporary residency visa for a period of up to three years.

-- Migration Authority – official website
+- Migration Authority – official government website (in Spanish only)

 - Brazil Immigration Guide